thecodingdoc1/Media-Buddy/README.md

-# Thrillio web project
+# Media Buddy web project
+Simple bookmarking web application.
-Project from online course Java In Depth
+Original idea and code from Java in Depth Udemy course.
+Added functionality and customizations to app to personalize it.

 # What I learned
 - Java fundamentals
-- SQL database implementation
+- SQL database implementation and utulization
+- JEE and JSE
 - JSP and Servlets

 # Future of project